 The court deems Media A’s biased report as illegal

 The third point Cha brings up is the outcome of Media A’s biased report.
 The court found their report to be legally wrongful at that time.

 He indicated, “As to their biased report, the court eventually issued a decision of the advice of peaceful settlement.

 The court ordered the following: 1) the media must not use one-sided material provided by the informer and others; 2) the media must inform the organization 48 hours before broadcasting; 3) the media must guarantee 5% of the broadcasting time to [the Church] so that their rebuttal will also be aired; 4) if these orders are violated, the media must pay damages in the amount of 30 million won for each violation.

-The court decision acknowledging the media’s errors and biased reporting was not made widely known to viewers, while at the same time President Jung Myung Seok—who was already branded a criminal by public opinion—continued to be “cut to pieces at the chopping block of the press.”
+But journalists did not make the court’s decision acknowledging the media’s errors and biased widely known to viewers.
+The media kept branding Jung Myung Seok as a criminal because of public opinion.
+So he continued to be “cut to pieces at the chopping block of the press.”

 Parts of his letters read, ‘I apologize that I have defamed and insulted you until now out of misunderstanding,’ and ‘I apologize once again that for the past six years, I and the members of the group (which the informer founded) have misunderstood you, so we have slandered and insulted you.’
 The letter was hand-written by ‘the informer’ himself, including his seal and photo.